-5.1.6 Essential Fish Habitat for Dolphinfish
+4.1.6 Essential Fish Habitat for Dolphinfish (Figure 11b)

-Dolphinfish EFH is defined using a combination of data sources provided in the sections above as well as expert opinion (Figure 11b).
-Dolphinfish EFH includes the epipelagic and oceanic waters of the U.S. West Coast EEZ from the U.S.-Mexico border to just north of Point Conception, California (34° 34' N), seaward of the 12 m depth contour.
+Dolphinfish EFH is defined using a combination of data sources provided in the previous sections on dolphinfish (i.e., 5.0.1-5.0.5) as well as expert opinion.
+The EFH for dolphinfish includes the epipelagic and oceanic waters from the U.S. Mexico border to Point Conception, CA (34° 34' N) seaward of the 12 m depth contour.
 While dolphinfish may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-The relatively warmer waters, high productivity, and presence of diverse fish, squid, and crustacean species make the SCB a suitable feeding habitat for adult dolphinfish.
+The relatively warmer waters, high productivity, and presence of diverse fish, squid and crustacean species make the SCB a suitable feeding for adult dolphinfish.

-- Eggs, Larvae and Small Juveniles (<13.7 cm FL): No EFH within the U.S. West Coast EEZ.
-Occurrence of larvae is rare. - Juveniles and Subadults (> 13.6 cm FL and < 35 cm FL): No EFH within the U.S. West Coast EEZ.
-Based on the size composition of landings data, juveniles and subadults would be rare in the U.S. EEZ. - Adults (>35 cm FL): Epipelagic and oceanic waters from the U.S.-Mexico border to just north of Point Conception, California (34° 34' N) and to the outer edge of the U.S. EEZ.
-Flying fishes, epipelagic cephalopods, tetraodontiform fishes, and several mesopelagic fishes are important prey species.
+- Eggs, Larvae and Small Juveniles (<13.7 cm FL): Eggs and Larvae No habitat within the U.S. West Coast EEZ.
+Occurrence of Larvae is rare. - Juveniles and Subadults (> 13.6 cm FL and < 35 cm FL): Based on the size composition of landings data, juveniles and subadults would be rare in the U.S. EEZ. - Adults (>35 cm FL): Epipelagic and oceanic waters from the U.S. Mexico border to Point Conception, CA (34° 34' N) and out to the U.S. EEZ.
+Flying fishes, epi-pelagic cephalopods, tetraodontiform fishes, and several mesopelagic fishes are important prey species.